Cleaner kilometres for one city, then the rest.

 Compared to the fleet we’re replacing

-Per-km emissions benchmarked against the weighted average of vehicles currently providing informal ride services in Georgetown, not against the global car fleet.
+Per-km emissions benchmarked against the weighted average of vehicles currently providing ride services in Georgetown.

 Guyana’s grid intensity, today